 My mother never acted very warmly towards anyone, not even me.
 She didn’t talk much.
 I grew up knowing that I would have to unravel the mystery of her on my own, silently collecting whatever clues she happened to drop when she deigned to.

 Even long after she left, I remained, trying to carry on her work and save our family’s territory.
-In leaving, I had admitted defeat for the second time.
+In leaving to join the Vulture Priests, I had admitted defeat for the second time.
 I spent my life trying to heal that land and only now could I finally admit that I had done nothing to save my family.
 Our lack of descendants proved that.
 Pelica’s death proved that.

 We hadn’t always lived where we lived now.
 Our people spread out from Pittsburgh, moving further and further north and west until we hit the southern bank of the Ohio River.
 To our south, fellow yinzers, too many now to move back in that direction.
 To our north, the families who used to live in this land before we arrived.
 We knew little of them but the fragments they left behind.
 They wandered more widely than we did, hunted more, cultivated less.
 They avoided confrontation.
 We took their land almost by accident.
 They gave us a wide berth, and we took it.
 I suppose we accidentally saved them.
 They moved further away from the temple, after all.
 Perhaps they looked at the poison gripping us and saw it as just punishment to befall those who would usurp their territory.

 So we called her Deathweaver.
-More than gathering, more than mothering, more even than healing (and she knew that as well as anyone in Pittsburgh), this gave her life purpose: to weave death back into life.
+More than gathering, more than mothering, more even than healing (and she knew that as well as anyone in Pittsburgh), this gave her life purpose: the weaving of death back into life.

 She always seemed secretive and strange, but I suppose it takes a strange person to do this kind of work.
 Fungi stranged, and she stranged, and she bore a strange family.
 Even Pelica, the normal one with normal aspirations, married a stranger from a distant land and lived in a house of meat.